 We hope that this guide provided you with some good guidance on how to prepare a financial model template to sell more.
-Kindly keep in mind, it doesn’t have to be perfect at the first time, what’s more important is to see how the model can also be improved with the feedbacks and interests received from the users.
+Kindly keep in mind, it doesn’t have to be perfect for the first time, what’s more important is to see how the model can also be improved with the feedbacks and interests received from the users.

 How to Choose a Price for your Financial Model Template